PostgreSQL Joins

 A natural join could be an inner join, left join, or right join.
 If we don’t describe a join explicitly e.g., INNER JOIN, LEFT JOIN, RIGHT JOIN, PostgreSQL will use the INNER JOIN by default.

 If we use the asterisk (*) in the select list, the result will consist of all the common columns, which are the columns from both tables that have the same name.
-And, every column from both tables, which is not a common column.
+And, every column from both tables that is not a common column.

 SELECT * FROM sports_motorcycle